mariaacatena/Beam-Internal-Actions-and-von-Mises-Stress-Evaluation/README.md

 -	Allow the user to define any number of bending and torsional couples.
 -	Compute reaction forces and moments at the fixed support.
 -	Compute internal actions along the beam.
--	Cormpute normal, shear, bending, and torsional stresses.
+-	Compute normal, shear, bending, and torsional stresses.
 -	Compute equivalent von Mises stress using the Huber–von Mises criterion

 ## Methodology